leniwiegert/tVNS_neuromaps/final_code/ReadMe.txt

 3. User Guide
-	3.1 Atlas Fetching and Simple Correlations (atlas_fetching.py) 3.2 Data Loading, ROI Plotting and Correlation Calculation (Group Level - Whole-Brain - No Parcellation - sc_wholebrain_group_final.py) 3.3 Randomization of the tVNS effect (permutation_tVNS_effect.py) 3.4 Spatial Null Models of the Maps of tVNS-induced Changes with PET Receptor Maps (Group + Ind.
-Level - Cortical - Parcellation with Schaefer - sc_groupind_parc_cortical_final.py)
+	3.1 Atlas Fetching and Simple Correlations (atlas_fetching.py) 3.2 Data Loading, ROI Plotting and Correlation Calculation (Group Level - Whole-Brain - No Parcellation - data_prep_final.py)
+ 	3.3 Randomization of the tVNS effect (permutation_tVNS_effect_final.py) 3.4 Spatial Null Models of the Maps of tVNS-induced Changes with PET Receptor Maps (sc_groupind_parc_cortical_final.py) 3.5 Comparison of Cortical and Subcortical Correlations
+	    (sc_groupind_parc_cort_subcort.py)
- 	3.5 Comparison of Cortical and Subcortical Correlations (Group + Ind.
-Level - Parcellation with Schaefer and Tian - sc_groupind_parc_cort_subcort.py)
+	3.6 ROI-based comparison of Cortical and Subcortical Datasets + Subnetwork Analysis (subnetworks_parc_cortical.py)
-	3.6 Subnetwork Analysis (Group Level - Cortical - Parcellation with Schaefer -
-	    subnetworks_parc_cortical.py)

  -----------------------------------------------------------------------------------

 - Code Overview -

 1. Project Description:

-This project investigates the neurobiological mechanisms underlying the effects of non-invasive transcutaneous Vagus Nerve Stimulation (tVNS).
-Using functional magnetic resonance imaging (fMRI) data and advanced analytical techniques, the study aims to uncover associations between tVNS-induced brain responses and neurobiological factors, such as receptor density patterns.
-By exploring individual patterns of brain response to tVNS compared to group-level data, we aim to elucidate heterogeneity in tVNS responses and seek to advance our understanding of tVNS as a potential therapeutic intervention.
-The code for this project has been written in Python and uses several neuroscientific toolboxes, with a focus on a recently developed open-source toolbox called Neuromaps.
-Overall, the code aims to statistically compare the resting-state functional connectivity brain maps of tVNS-induced changes to PET receptor density maps on individual and group level.
+This project explores the neurobiological mechanisms underlying the effects of non-invasive transcutaneous Vagus Nerve Stimulation (tVNS).
+Using fMRI data and advanced analytical techniques, the study aims to uncover associations between tVNS-induced brain responses and neurobiological factors, such as receptor density patterns.
+The open-access toolbox Neuromaps for accessing, transforming, and analyzing structural brain maps (Markello et al., 2022) is employed and neurobiological receptor distribution data from in-vivo Positron Emission Tomography (PET) maps from the Neuromaps database are used.
+By examining individual patterns of brain response to tVNS compared to group-level data, we aim to elucidate heterogeneity in tVNS responses and advance the understanding of tVNS as a potential therapeutic intervention.
+The project code, written in Python, statistically compares brain maps of tVNS-induced changes to PET receptor density maps at both individual and group levels.

  -----------------------------------------------